Banking Service Restrictions Present New Problem for Americans Abroad

-A select number of U.S. brokers are still interested and willing to work with Americans abroad.
-This is especially true when they are guided by a specialized independent financial advisor who can conduct additional due diligence on the client.
+A select number of U.S. brokers are still willing to work with Americans abroad.
+This is especially true when they’re guided by a specialized independent financial advisor who can conduct additional due diligence on the client.

-While U.S. mutual funds may no longer be available for Americans abroad, Exchange Traded Funds (ETFs) are generally not restricted for sale to non-U.S. residents (with the exception of EU residents, discussed below).
-A well-designed ETF portfolio provides equal or superior diversification than traditional mutual funds.
-Furthermore, in addition to being exempt from some regulatory burdens, ETFs are generally more tax and cost-efficient than traditional mutual funds.
+While U.S. mutual funds may no longer be available for Americans abroad, exchange-traded funds (ETFs) are generally not restricted for sale to non-U.S. residents (with the exception of EU residents, as discussed below).
+A well-designed ETF portfolio provides equal or superior diversification compared to traditional mutual funds.
+Furthermore, in addition to being exempt from some regulatory burdens, ETFs are generally more tax- and cost-efficient than traditional mutual funds.
 Therefore, lack of access to mutual funds should no longer be seen as a major impediment to successful expat investing.

 The 2018 EU Markets in Financial Instruments Directive (MiFID II) restricted the distribution of U.S.-registered funds, including ETFs, in the EU.
 Most U.S. brokers still working with clients in the EU have responded by prohibiting them from purchasing U.S. funds, including ETFs.
-However, some U.S. brokers continue to allow the distribution of ETFs to EU residents where the funds are managed by a U.S. Registered Investment Advisor.
+However, some U.S. brokers continue to allow the distribution of ETFs to EU residents where the funds are managed by a U.S. registered investment advisor (RIA).

 Non-residents also have the option of building portfolios by purchasing individual stocks and bonds.
-Although this approach entails higher costs and limits an investor’s ability to achieve maximally efficient diversification, it is the approach least burdened by cross-border regulation.
+Although this approach entails higher costs and limits an investor’s ability to achieve maximally efficient diversification, it’s the approach least burdened by cross-border regulation.